namkoong-lab/QGym/README.md

 ## Defining a Queueing Network

-The queueing network is defined in the `configs/env` directory.
+Parameters for a queueing network is defined in a file under the `configs/env` directory.
 Each YAML file contains the following keys:
 - `network`: Defines the network topology.
 - `mu`: Defines the arrival rate.
 - `lam_params`: Defines the arrival parameters.